vishalvs9728/MessagingAPP/README.md

 Do you want to stay connected to your love ones???

 Have a look at MessageMe app build java support
 It is a simple text messaging app to send sms.
 One EditText hold the mobile no. and other holds the message.
 If any of the EditText remain blank then then `Send` button will remain `disabled` (will not work).
 If both the EditText are been filled then `Send` button will be `enabled` now due to `TextChangeListener`.
 Exit button is used for closing the app.
 Send and Exit button works due to `OnClickListener` To use any services like calling or sending message etc we need to provide permission to our app.
-So we need to modify our `manifest file` and write `<uses-permission android:name="android.permission.SEND_SMS" />`
+So we need to modify our `Manifest File` and write `<uses-permission android:name="android.permission.SEND_SMS" />`
 ## Features

 * OnClickListener